wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-4.&emsp;It has already been said that you believe you cannot control fear because you yourself made it [fear], and your belief in it [fear] seems to render it [fear] out of your control.
+4. It has already been said that you believe you cannot control fear because you yourself made it [fear], and your belief in it [fear] seems to render it [fear] out of your control.
 ²Yet any attempt to resolve the error through attempting the mastery of fear is useless.
 3In fact, it [attempting the master of fear] asserts the power of fear by the very assumption that it [fear] need be mastered.
 ⁴The true resolution rests entirely on mastery through love.